• Skip to primary navigation

 2. Nutritional values are based on a serving size of 1 tbsp.

-3. Store this dressing in the fridge in an air tight container for up to 30 days.
+3. Store this dressing in the fridge in an airtight container or jar for up to 30 days.

 Nutrition